thatti/thatti.github.io/_posts/2020-01-05-Not-a-Snowflake.md

 ## Not a Snowflake

-*You are not unique, You are not special.</br>
+*You are not unique, You are not special.
-We're all same composed organic heap .</br>
+We're all same composed organic heap .
-We're all-singing all-dancing craps of the world*</br>
+We're all-singing all-dancing craps of the world*